 Be the first to receive the Cloud Threats Memo directly in your inbox by subscribing here.

-How Netskope mitigates the risk of legitimate cloud services exploited for the C&C infrastructure
+How Netskope mitigates the risk of legitimate cloud services exploited by threat actors

 Netskope customers are also protected against malware distributed from a legitimate cloud service and the web in general by Netskope Threat Protection.
 Netskope Threat Protection scans web and cloud traffic to detect known and unknown threats with a comprehensive set of engines, including signature-based AV, machine learning-based detectors for executables and Office documents, and sandboxing, including patient zero protection.

 Netskope Cloud Exchange provides powerful integration tools to leverage investments across their security posture through integration with third-party tools, such as threat intelligence feeds and endpoint detection technologies.

 Finally, Netskope Advanced Analytics provides specific dashboards to assess the risk of rogue cloud instances being exploited to deliver malware or becoming the target of anomalous communications, with rich details and insights, supporting security teams in the analysis and mitigation/remediation process.